 You can’t liquidate a company by yourself.
 The formal insolvency procedures required in liquidation must be carried out by a licensed insolvency practitioner (IP).
 IPs are regulated by the statutory regulations of the Insolvency Act 1986 and Insolvency Rules 1986.
 IPs must follow these regulations during their work.Duties of a licensed insolvency practitioner

 How we can help close your company

 If you wish to close your company, whether it’s solvent or insolvent, speak to us today.
-We have a highly experienced team of licensed insolvency practitioners, and our initial advice team can offer tailored, free, impartial advice with no obligation.
+We have a highly experienced team of licensed and regulated insolvency practitioners, and our initial advice team can offer tailored, free, impartial advice with no obligation.
 We can assess your company’s circumstances and guide you through the procedure best suited for your situation.